 Our experts have experts

-As a member of the Mayo Clinic Care Network, Wellstar gives patients’ kidney cancer specialists the opportunity to request e-consults and second opinions from Mayo Clinic specialists at no additional cost.
+As a member of the Mayo Clinic Care Network, Wellstar gives patients’ kidney cancer specialists the opportunity to request eConsults — virtual second opinions — from Mayo Clinic specialists at no additional cost to patients.

 Nationally accredited programWellstar is accredited by the American College of Surgeons (ACS) Commission on Cancer (CoC) program and is the recipient of the COC’s Outstanding Achievement Award, the highest honor given to a cancer program in the U.S.